npranto/tools/README.md

 Usage: tools [options] [command]

 Options:
   -h, --help          display help for command

 Commands:
-  setup-husky
+  husky [options]
   		 WHAT IT DOES:
   		 - Installs prettier package as a devDependency
   		 - Initializes `git init`
   		 - Setups up all the git hooks w/ husky

+  		 -R, --remove (removes all husky setup from current project)

   		 BEFORE YOU RUN:
   		 - only run this command from the root of your project, otherwise husky may not setup properly

-  setup-prettier [options]
+  prettier [options]
   		 WHAT IT DOES:
   		 - Installs prettier package as a devDependency
   		 - adds `.prettierrc` file w/ default configurations